 2013 October - The governor of Sicily declares a state of emergency after hundreds of migrants die in shipwrecks while attempting to reach Europe from Africa.

 New party leader and mayor of Florence, Matteo Renzi, forms a new left-right coalition government and unveils plans for major economic and political reform.

 2014 July - Former Prime Minister Silvio Berlusconi wins an appeal against his conviction in June 2013 for paying for sex with an underage prostitute.

-2015 May - Parliament approves electoral reform giving largest party automatic majority of seats.
+2015 May - Parliament approves an electoral reform giving the largest party an automatic majority of seats in parliament.